stoneyrh/gSOAP/gsoap/ios_plugin/examples/README.txt

 ===========

-To compile the examples, first copy the following files to the source code files folders of each example (Air, app2, calc, Weather):
+To compile the examples, first copy the following files to the source code files folders of each example (Air, app2, calc):

 - gsoapios.h		(located under gsoap/ios_plugin/)
 - gsoapios.mm		(located under gsoap/ios_plugin/)